 - Over 75 olive varieties are grown in California for olive oil production, resulting in proprietary blends unique to California.

-- It is estimated that the fall 2017 harvest produced 4 million gallons of extra virgin olive oil.
-The fall 2016 harvest produced 3.5 million gallons.
+- It is estimated that the fall 2018 harvest will produce 2.8 million gallons.
+The fall 2017 harvest produced approximately 4 million gallons of extra virgin olive oil.

 - There are over 45 mills in California with more under construction and/or expansion.